Bushcraft experiences for schools and colleges

-The Footsteps of Discovery site is set within 75 acres of mixed deciduous / coniferous woodland (Nantilio Woods), approximately eight miles from Truro and a five minute drive from Mitchell, we have the facility to hold residential courses, having three large survival shelters and a yurt for student accommodation (we have hosted in excess of 60 students before now) and tented accommodation for the staff.
+The Footsteps of Discovery site is on a mixed deciduous / coniferous woodland (Nantilio Woods), approximately eight miles from Truro and a five minute drive from Mitchell, we have the facility to hold residential courses, having three large survival shelters for student accommodation (we have hosted in excess of 60 students before now) and tented accommodation for the staff.

-We also have a “Primitive Tools Range” where you can learn to shoot catapults, throw knives, throwing stars and axes amongst other things – all under the careful guidance of our trained instructors.
+We also have a ‘primitive tools range’ where you can learn to shoot catapults, throwing knives, throwing stars and axes amongst other things – all under the careful guidance of our trained instructors.

 We have generators so in the darker times of the year we can still hold activities at night, we even have the facility to hold power point and film presentations.